naomi-pham/simple-notes/README.md

 # Simple notes

-Those who create take notes. `Simple notes` is a web application for creators and artists to take aesthetic notes of ideas that inspire them.
-It has both dark and light mode to lessen your eye strain at night.
-The app is responsive so you can take notes both on destop and mobile whenever you are.
+Those who create take notes. `Simple notes` is a web application for you to take aesthetic notes of inspiring ideas.
+It is avalable in both dark and light mode to lessen your eye strain at later time of the day.
+The app is also responsive so you can take notes whenever you are.

 Are you color lovers?
-There are five selected color theme by Tailwind to match your artistic style.
+There are five selected color theme to match your artistic style.

 ## Technology used: